high visibility mode: ON / OFF

 They can be printed or emailed and really do an entertaining job of getting your message across.

-The newsletter at left was created for Haggar Clothing Company.
+I created the newsletters for Haggar Clothing Company.
 For Haggar, the newsletter was a great way of making the company feel like a family.
-It would be emailed as a low res PDF to all employees for online viewing.
+It would be emailed as a PDF to all employees for online viewing.

 Direct mail and brochures alike can be designed to fold.